NotSwan/AppliedProgrammingGroup/EH Process Models/EH.L2.waterfall.md

 ## System Software and Design
 - Pick a programming language for the program to be written in
+  - This decision will be influenced by the requirements such as speed and maintainability
 - Establish what database software will be used to store all the data
 - Pick user interface - desktop, browser or mobile application
 - Locate current repository of student, instructor, admin, and course information to be imported to the new system